Labs64/netlicensing.io/_posts/2020-10-01-hacktoberfest-labs64.md

 {% include advert.html image='/img/ads/labs64-hacktoberfest-2020-ticket.png' %}

 >**UPDATE:**
->Amazing!
+>Amazing & Thanks to all contributors!
 In the very first hours of October, we received already some valuable contributions for the Labs64 OpenSource repositories at GitHub as #Hacktoberfest Pull Requests.

+---

 ### More SWAGs ✨

-On top of official SWAGs we will give to all Labs64 & NetLicensing supporters - **1 Year NetLicensing Basic Plan for FREE**
+On top of the official SWAGs we will give to all *Labs64* & *NetLicensing* supporters - **1 Year NetLicensing Basic Plan for FREE**

 **How to enter:**

-- contribute to Labs64 open source repositories during the Hacktobersfest
+- Contribute to *Labs64 open source repositories* at GitHub during the Hacktobersfest
-- create a Pull Request and get it accepted
+- Create a Pull Request and get it accepted
-- register (until Nov 1, 2020) for a free NetLicensing vendor account and provide your GitHub slug as *"Promo Code"*
+- Register (until Nov 1, 2020) for a [free NetLicensing vendor account](https://ui.netlicensing.io/#/register) and provide your GitHub handle as *"Promo Code"*
-- we will verify your pull request and assign a FREE Basic Plan within several days
+- We will verify your pull request (quality, acceptance) and assign a *FREE Basic Plan* within several days

 ### Labs64 Open Source Repositories